AdeelAhmad45/zyon-tech/task/README.md

-# 🌐 React Google OAuth Login App
+# 🌐 Zyon Tech Google OAuth Login with Admin Dashboard App

 This is a modern web application built with *React.js, **Tailwind CSS, and **Ant Design (AntD).
 It integrates **Google OAuth* for secure login and user authentication.